NitaiMahat/ExpenseTracker-application/README.md

 ## 📌 Project Overview
 The Expense Tracker Application is a user-friendly tool designed to streamline personal financial management.
 Beyond simply tracking expenses, it offers an integrated To-Do List for managing tasks related to financial planning.

-## 🚧 Web Application Development
-I am currently working on a web application version of this Expense Tracker.
-You can check the `expenseTracker Web version` folder for updates.

 ## GUI
 Here are some screenshots of the application's user interface:
 <p float="left">
   <a href="guiImages/Screenshot 2025-07-22 221345.png">